The Mid-Atlantic Review

 The Mid-Atlantic Review believes that scholars and creative writers should be paid for their labor.
 Authors of published pieces receive a $20 honorarium.

-Research articles and essay submissions should be limited to between 3,000 and 5,000 words; reviews of scholarly books should be limited to 1,000 words; poetry submissions should be limited to 500 words per poem with a maximum submission of three poems; and short fiction should be limited to 1,500 words with a maximum of one short fiction submission.
+Research articles and essay submissions must be limited between 2,000 and 5,000 words; reviews of scholarly books mustbe limited to 1,000 words; poetry submissions must be limited to 500 words per poem with a maximum submission of three poems (all in one file); and short fiction mustbe limited to 1,500 words with a maximum of one short fiction submission.
 Poetry and short fiction must be related to the humanities, teaching, or the craft and art of writing.

 Bowie State University (BSU), Maryland’s oldest HBCU, is the digital home of CEAMAG.
-Issues of The Mid-Atlantic Review are printed thanks to the funding of BSU’s Department of Language, Literature, & Cultural Studies.
+Issues of The Mid-Atlantic Review are printed thanks to funding from BSU’s Department of Language, Literature, & Cultural Studies.

 Call for Submissions